 I have fitted all of the shoes that I recommend below, and they have proven to reduce or fully eliminate the pain that children were experiencing.

-Below you can find a selection of the best children’s shoes for supination and they will fit a child with medium, wide, or extra wide feet.
+Below you can find a selection of the best kids’ shoes for supination and they will fit a child with medium, wide, or extra wide feet (as long as you choose the shoe width accordingly).

-If your child hasn’t learned how to tie his or her shoes yet, there is a post that I wrote where I describe the best method to teach a child how to tie his or her shoes and you can find it here:
+If your child hasn’t learned how to tie his or her shoes yet, there is an article that I wrote where I describe the best method to teach a child how to tie his or her shoes and you can find it here:

 Now, if you have tried a pair of well-fitting and supportive shoes but your child still complains about foot and leg pain, you might need to provide extra support in the shoes such as an orthotic.